GABA & Serotonin Deficiency Anxiety

 Medical Update on B3 and Heart Disease

 It has been observed that high doses of B3 raises the so-called good HDL cholesterol and it used to be believed that this would be protected against heart disease.
 Unfortunately research done in the last few years showed that although the three does raise HDL cholesterol it does not reduce mortality from heart disease, so it turned out to be a dead end like so many other approaches to prevent heart disease.
-I'll be publishing a book on preventing heart disease and a revolutionary breakthrough that has been shown to be able to reverse arterial disease in 2013.

 Very high doses of inositol (18 g per day, 18,000 mg) have been used in properly conducted scientific trials and shown to reduce the frequency of panic attacks as well as the leading drug fluvoxamine.
 The improvements from inositol were obtained more quickly and with fewer side-effects than the drug (1).
 The same high dosage of inositol has been found to be effective in reducing symptoms of OCD, but not in patients that were found to be resistant to antidepressant drugs (2).

 Despite inositol being helpful in some panic disorders and depression the dosage of 18 g needed to achieve significant results is in my opinion too high to be practical for long-term use.
 I've observed several people who have tried this dosage and found it to be effective in short-term use.
 Perhaps for occasional use at times of severe symptoms it could be useful.
 Inositol is fairly tasteless and can be taken in powder form to reduce the number of capsules one has to swallow and the cost.